SSM Parameter Store pricing: what to model (advanced params + API calls)

 What to model (the 2 primary drivers)

-• Standard vs advanced parameters: advanced parameters often have a monthly per-parameter charge
+• Standard vs advanced parameters: advanced parameters can add a monthly per-parameter baseline.

-• Parameter count: inventory parameters by environment (prod/staging) and identify which ones are advanced.
+• Parameter count: inventory parameters by environment and identify which ones are advanced.

 A fast estimate (baseline + peak)